vglafirov/avante.nvim/lua/avante/providers/README_GITLAB_DUO.md

 Responses from the GitLab Duo agent are streamed in real-time, providing immediate feedback as the agent works.

-## Docker Setup
+## Docker Setup (Optional)

+Docker support is **optional** and **disabled by default**.
+The provider works without Docker for most basic workflows.

-GitLab Duo Workflow requires Docker to execute workflows.
-The provider automatically detects Docker socket paths on macOS and Linux.
+To enable Docker support, set `use_docker = true` in your provider configuration.
+When enabled, the provider automatically detects Docker socket paths on macOS and Linux.

 ### Automatic Detection